Nkaredla/MIET_calc/README.md

 ## Overview

 This Python package provides a collection of tools for simulating phenomena related to fluorescence microscopy, specifically focusing on Metal-Induced Energy Transfer (MIET) and the optics of confocal microscopy.
-It is a Python port of a MATLAB-based simulation tool, designed for researchers and students in optics and biophysics.
+It is a Python port of a MATLAB-based calculations, designed for researchers and students in optics and biophysics.
+A majority of the functions were written in Matlab originally by Joerg Enderlein, University of Goettingen (https://www.joerg-enderlein.de/).

 The code can calculate fluorescence lifetime and brightness of dipoles near layered metallic or dielectric structures and simulate Point Spread Functions (PSFs) using vectorial and scalar models.